Dre Campbell Farm

 Catnip is a powerful repellent plant that will keep away many pests.
 It contains a compound that repels roaches.

-Boil some water, place catnip in it, and let it steep for about 10 minutes.
-Finally, allow it to cool and use it to spray on surfaces and in crevices and cracks.
+Boil water, place the catnip in it, and steep it for about 10 minutes.
+Finally, allow it to cool and spray it on surfaces, crevices, and cracks.

 15. Pyrethrins

 These are compounds found naturally in some chrysanthemum flowers.
-It paralyzes the nervous systems of roaches and other insect pests.
+When appropriately applied, they paralyze the nervous systems of roaches and other insect pests.

 While you can make a DIY cockroach killer by grinding up the dried flower heads, it is best to buy a pyrethrin-based insecticide.